Tobacco marketing targeting African Americans: Background

 African-Americans are believed to be one ethnic group to suffer disproportionately from smoking-caused chronic and preventable diseases, evident in the approximately 45,000 African-Americans who die from smoking-caused illnesses each year.
-Studies indicate that an estimated 1.6 million African-Americans under the age of 18 and alive today will become regular smokers, and about 0.5 million of these individuals will die prematurely from tobacco-related diseases.
+The 1998 report from the U.S. Surgeon General indicated that approximately 1.6 million African Americans under the age of 18 would become regular smokers, and about 500,000 of these individuals would die prematurely from tobacco-related illnesses.

 The origins of the word cool stemmed directly from the jazz culture of the 1950s and 1960s.
 During this time the term cool went from a definition of cold to an urban definition of being: "The Birth of Cool".
 The Kool brand capitalized on this new culture of "coolness" in African-American culture that evolved from the Davis' jazz movement.
 They drew upon the idea of "coolness" to define their brand, Kool.
 It was then associated with a positive, glamorous self-image which embodied the idea of cool found in jazz.
-Kool's first tagline was: "To be cool you smoke Kool".
-They later infused the idea of being cool with the line "Smoking a Kool?
-Like riding a Rolls-Royce".